Desaware Home

 Your initial client and server license allows you to use the Desaware.MachineLicense.dll component to add to your application project, test and run it in debug mode.
 It also includes the Desaware License Manager which allows you to communicate with the License Server to create new Applications and their corresponding RESX file, generate install codes, sign DLSC files, etc.

-The License Server allows you to create as many unique Applications as you wish for one particular machine that hosts the licensing web service to validate the Applications install codes.
-You would only need additional Server licenses if you want to run the licensing web service on multiple machines - for example, if you wanted to divide the licensing of different applications onto different machines.
+The License Server allows you to create as many unique Applications as you wish for one particular URL used to access the licensing web service.
+You would only need additional Server licenses if you want to access the licensing web service using multiple URLs - for example, if you wanted to divide the licensing of different applications onto different domains.
+If you use the installer application to install the license server, you will also be able to access the licensing web service from the local system.

 The License Client allows you to develop .NET projects that use the Licensing System or run the License Manager application.
 This is licensed per machine.
 You would need additional client licenses if you have more than one developer working on the licensing or installation code for a particular project (you do not need a license for each developer who is working on the project - only those who need to debug the licensing code).